 In 2020, AIA China successfully obtained regulatory approval and completed the conversion of our Shanghai branch to become the first wholly foreign-owned life insurance subsidiary in Mainland China.
-In March 2021, we received regulatory approval to begin operations in Sichuan.
+We have received regulatory approval to prepare our newest branch in Sichuan and we are at a very advanced stage.
 Sichuan is Mainland China's sixth largest province by GDP and fourth largest by population, representing a significant long-term growth opportunity for AIA China.